Picard groups of moduli spaces of curves with symmetry: Symmetric mapping class groups and moduli spaces of symmetric curves

 \subsubsection{Liftable mapping class groups}

-In what follows, we will regard the $n$ branch points of $p$ as marked points on $X$.
+In what follows, we will regard $X$ as a surface with marked points given by the set $\textbf{P}$ of branch points of $p$.
 We define the \emph{liftable mapping class group} $\text{LMod}_p(X)$ to be the subgroup of $\text{Mod}(X)$ consisting of isotopy classes of orientation-preserving homeomorphisms of $(X, \textbf{P})$ that lift to $S_g$.